Fate/Stay Night: Heaven's Feel

 The third and final heroine is Sakura, a first-year high school student and longtime friend of Shirou's, who often visits his home to help him with his daily chores.
 A quiet, soft-spoken girl, Sakura can be surprisingly stubborn and holds a deep, unparalleled affection for Shirou.
 She is revealed to be Rin's long-lost sister, raised by the Matou family, and has since suffered their abuse while training as a mage.
 Sakura is also discovered as the true Master of Rider, whom she reasserts control of from Shinji, making Rider the Servant protagonist of the route.
 In the route, Saber and Berserker are consumed by the shadows of Angra Mainyu.
 In the ensuing battle with True Assassin and the corrupted servants, a mortally wounded Archer transplants his left arm to save a dying Shirou.

-It's revealed that Zouken, Sakura's adoptive grandfather, placed a shard of the lesser grail from the 4th Holy Grail War in her body, infecting Sakura with Angra Mainyu.
+Sakura's adoptive grandfather, Zouken, is revealed as the one who placed a shard of the lesser grail from the 4th Holy Grail War in her body, infecting Sakura with Angra Mainyu.
 She becomes Dark Sakura, killing Shinji in his attempt to rape her.
 Despite the threat Sakura poses to humanity, Shirou, having fallen in love with her, abandons his ideal in favor of saving Sakura, despite Rin's initial objections.
 Upon learning that Illya is another sacrifice to create the Grail, Shirou teams up with Kotomine and uses Archer's powers to save Illya from Berserker.
 Rin is injured after finding herself unable to kill Sakura, while Rider and Shirou successfully eliminate Saber Alter.
 Shirou talks to Sakura and helps her regain her humanity, freeing her from her contract with Angra Mainyu.
 He then faces Kotomine in a final battle to later destroy the Grail.
 In True Ending, after Kotomine dies in combat, Illya sacrifices herself to destroy the Grail and extracts Shirou's soul using a weaker version of the Third Magic.
 Rider later returns to the cave to grab and bring Shirou's soul home, and Rin places it within a puppet body.
 Shirou, Sakura, and Rider live peacefully in Japan, while Rin moves to London to study magecraft.